TRottinger/discord-randomify/README.md

 # Usage
 The current bot prefix is !rt.
 You can use !rt help to get started.
 Some of the popular commands:

   !rt coinflip

-  !rt diceroll

-  !rt roll

   !rt subreddit

   !rt twitch

-  !rt twitch_game YourGameHere

   !rt wiki

   !rt youtube

-  !rt help
+Please visit https://trottinger.github.io/discord-randomify/ for a full command listing.

 # Support
 For support, feel free to open an issue or for more direct support, contact me on Discord at Echolyn#6969